 The simplest kinds of specifications for the model under analysis are those used for unit testing.
 Most of the time, they specify that the reception of a particular message is followed by the emission of another message, perhaps with some correspondence between their parameters.
-Still most of the time, emission is an immediate consequence of the reception.
+Moreover, emission is usually an immediate consequence of the reception.

 For these cases, one particular feature of the IF toolset has proved very useful.
 The generator which produces the textual description of the state-transition system labels a transition with the message received or sent on that transition, or with "i" for an internal transition.
-As an option, the generator can also produce the unstable states introduced in the translation to handle decision points, or just the stable states.
-The latter option results in transitions that correspond to one reactive step of receiving a message, performing some computation and sending the response.
-In this case, the transition label is a concatenation of messages received and sent, together with their parameters.
-A sample label may read:
+Optionally, the generator can also produce the unstable states introduced in the translation to handle decision points, in addition to the stable states.
+This option results in transitions that correspond to one reactive step of receiving a message, performing some computation and sending the response.
+In this case, the transition label is a concatenation of messages received and sent, with their parameters.
+A sample label might read:

-'''

--(proc,queue,mrecv,\{\{0,0,0\}\}) + (proc,queue,msent,\{\{0,0,0\}\}) i i
+-(proc,q,mrcv,{ $\{0,0\}$ }) +(proc,q,msnd,{ $\{0,0\}$ }) i i

-'''